 - Create and foster relationships, both orally and in writing, with all constituents of the school on a regular basis regarding learning outcomes, progress towards objectives and participation on learning activities as required by school policy

-- Collaborate with peers to enhance a positive and effective instructional environment and seek the support of the human resources available within the school
+- Collaborate with peers to enhance a positive and effective instructional environment and seek the support of human resources available within the school

 - Model professional and ethical standards when dealing with all constituents of the school